 The project team had many valuable experiences and learnings, which we would like to share.
 The following learnings may be helpful to others who want to start their own project with IOTA Technology as well:

 Get a birds-eye view

 The IOTA ecosystem grows continuously and provides solutions for common challenges in all kinds of projects.
-In our experience the combination of the different IOTA technologies and products really make a project come together.
+In our experience, the combination of different IOTA technologies and products really makes a project come together.
 Therefore, it makes sense to get an overview of the different existing and upcoming IOTA solutions before starting.
 Sometimes you can build your product upon already-existing elements of the IOTA technology.

 The innovation of the IOTA platform has moved at an incredible pace since we finished the PoC of our platform.
-Since then IOTA Streams have seen an alpha release which replaces the MAM-Technology we used initially.
+Since then IOTA Streams have seen an alpha release that replaces the MAM-Technology we used initially.
 Also, IOTA Identity has seen a release of their core library which provides a solution for identifying the parties involved in a transaction.
-Moreover, Chronicle provides a solution for storing data-transactions indefinitely, to archive all data exchanges for later retrieval and auditing.
-We especially welcome the outlook towards the Chrysalis update, as new features like reusable addresses and user friendly libraries will make developing on IOTA much more simple.
+Moreover, Chronicle provides a solution for storing data transactions indefinitely, to archive all data exchanges for later retrieval and auditing.
+We especially welcome the outlook towards the Chrysalis update, as new features like reusable addresses and user-friendly libraries will make developing on IOTA much more simple.